Step 1: Create Your First Automation

 Once your template is selected, you'll see the Gdocify editor:

-- Right side: Configuration panels (floating buttons)
+- Left side: Configuration panels (floating buttons)

 - Top: Settings and navigation options